-Overall, the majority of centres

-were small shopping parades with

-significant size to be classified as

-the selected centres are traditional

-shopping parades with shop units

-being located on one side of the

-street, Meredith Road District Cen-

-tre has shop units on both sides of

-the road, Fircroft Road is a precinct

-style development and Selkirk Road

-a crescent.
-In all cases, the products

-and services on offer meet mainly

-the daily needs of local people (e.g.

-food shop, butcher, bakery, florist,

-hair dresser, pharmacy, take away, betting shop, pub, post office, estate agent).
+Overall, the majority of centres were small shopping parades with only Meredith Road being of a more significant size to be classified as a District Centre.
+While most of the selected centres are traditional shopping parades with shop units being located on one side of the street, Meredith Road District Centre has shop units on both sides of the road, Fircroft Road is a precinct style development and Selkirk Road a crescent.
+In all cases, the products and services on offer meet mainly the daily needs of local people (e.g. food shop, butcher, bakery, florist, hair dresser, pharmacy, take away, betting shop, pub, post office, estate agent).
 In all cases, the space above the shop units is in residential use.

-Generally a limited amount of park-

-ing is provided in off street parking

-most of the shop units were in use

-and only a limited number of units were empty, indicating good demand and take up.
-Overall, the majority of centres appeared busy and well used with the exception of Dales Road and the site visit, appeared quieter and less well maintained than the other centres.
+Generally a limited amount of parking is provided in off street parking bays.
+At the time of the site visit most of the shop units were in use and only a limited number of units were empty, indicating good demand and take up.
+Overall, the majority of centres appeared busy and well used with the exception of Dales Road and Brundswick Road that, on the day of the site visit, appeared quieter and less well maintained than the other centres.

-Brundswick Road that, on the day of

-bays.
-At the time of the site visit

-a District Centre.
-While most of

-only Meredith Road being of a more

-The Local Centre has a medium sized

-tained and showing a reasonable footfall

-This Local Centre was situated in a

-crescent style development, contain-